 - The bundling of claims combined with an integrated data collection and economic analysis does not only increase chances to successfully quantify and enforce claims, but also to achieve a critical mass required to merit funding.

 - The collective enforcement helps to turn complex claims into valuable assets, including statutory interest accruing as from the date when the damage was caused until the end of the proceedings.

-- Collective claims and claims aggregation allow for access to justice in relation to damages claims that otherwise would be foregone.
+- Collective claims and claims aggregation practically allow for access to justice in relation to damages claims that otherwise would be foregone.

-In view of the considerable costs inherent in competition damage actions and the requirement for specific legal and economic know-how, Member States should ensure that consumer organisations that are entrusted with the role of a qualified entity have access to sufficient public or private funding in order to be in a position to bring an action on an equal footing with the defendants.
+In view of the considerable costs inherent in competition damage actions and the requirement for specific legal and economic know-how, EU Member States should ensure that consumer organisations that are entrusted with the role of a qualified entity have access to sufficient public or private funding in order to be in a position to bring an action on an equal footing with defendants.

 Considerations on the choice of forum

-However, the following factors are regularly decisive when enforcing aggregated claims:
+The following factors are regularly decisive when enforcing aggregated claims:

 - the availability of specialised courts or chambers with adequate personnel, technical and organisational resources to effectively deal with complex and voluminous antitrust cases;